FEDERAL SOLAR TAX CREDIT

 Let’s say you get a $1,000 tax refund every year when you do your taxes.
 Will you be eligible for the Solar Tax Credit?
 Very likely, yes!
 This doesn’t mean you don’t pay taxes to the Federal Government, it just means that they withheld more than what you owed that year.
 If you take advantage the Solar Tax Credit, it will decrease what you owe to the Federal Government by 30% of your solar project cost.
 This means that you will probably get a larger tax refund the year you go solar.

-Thanks to the popularity of the ITC, Congress has extended its expiration date multiple times, including most recently in December 2020 to extend the ITC at 26% for two additional years.
-Now, the solar investment tax credit is available to homeowners in some form through 2021.
+Thanks to the popularity of the ITC, Congress has extended its expiration date multiple times, including most recently in August 2022 to extend the ITC at 30% until 2032.
+Now, the solar investment tax credit is available to homeowners in some form through 2032.

 Calculate and claim your federal tax credit by using Form 5695.
 This form can also be used to carry over the credit from a previous year.
 The percentage associated with your year of interconnection will remain the same for all subsequent tax forms each year until the credit is fully redeemed.